 Individuals with newly acquired hepatitis C infection usually do not experience symptoms, or they have mild symptoms that are unlikely to prompt a visit to a healthcare professional.
 When symptoms from hepatitis C do occur, they can include:

 The only way to know if you have hepatitis C is to get tested.
-Walk-ins for hepatitis C testing are welcome at our health centers.
+Appointments for hepatitis C testing are welcome at our health centers.
 If you have a positive test, our team will talk to you about treatment options and help you get started.
 Learn more about hepatitis C testing.

 Evergreen Health offers a treatment for hepatitis C with prescription antivirals.
 The treatment period is typically between eight and 12 weeks, and we will help you every step of the way.
 For most patients, hepatitis C can be cured with very few side effects.